GeorginaCarlisle/take-control-api/README.md

 ## Agile Methodology

-Agile values and principles were followed in the creation of this API in partnership with the Take Control application.
-See Take Control application for more details.
+Agile values and principles were followed in the creation of this API in partnership with the [Take Control Application](https://github.com/GeorginaCarlisle/take-control-frontend-app).

 ### Prioritisation